binzu/my-tasks/README.md

 # MyTasks
-An MVP tasks application built with angular-cli, angular and bootstrap 3.
+An MVP tasks application built with angular-cli, angular

 ## Demo
 App demo can be viewed at [http://binzu-my-tasks.surge.sh/](http://binzu-my-tasks.surge.sh/)